 Tadashi Isa M.D., Ph.D.
 Professor

-Research and EducationDynamic properties of the large-scaled neural networks in the brain, which span multiple brain areas experience context-dependent transition in relation to the vigilance, attention or learning stage etc. One of the most typical situation in which such transition occurs is during the functional recovery from the brain and/or spinal cord injury.
-We have been studying the neuronal mechanism of the post-lesion functional recovery and how the recovery is regulated by cognitive functions such as motivation.
-We believe that with this knowledge, we can develop effective therapeutic strategies to cure the brain/spinal cord injury in future.
-For this purpose, we combine multidisciplinary methods, such as electrophysiology, psychophysics, neuroimaging, transgenic animals, viral vectors, and computational modeling mainly in the macaque monkey model of functional recovery of dexterous finger movements after partial spinal cord injury.
-Macaque monkeys are suitable for the purpose of our study, because they have similar neural systems and .similar body plants to humans.
+Research and EducationDynamic properties of neural networks, which span multiple brain areas, experience context-dependent modulation related to the vigilance, attention or learning stage etc. One of the most typical condition for such modulation to occur is functional recovery from the brain and/or spinal cord injury and neuropsychiatric disorders.
+We have been studying the neuronal mechanism of the post-lesion recovery and how the recovery is regulated by cognitive functions such as motivation.
+We believe that with this knowledge, we can develop effective therapeutic strategies to cure the neural injuries and disorders in future.
+For this purpose, we combine multidisciplinary methods, such as electrophysiology, psychophysics, neuroimaging, transgenic animals, viral vectors, and computational modeling, particularly in the macaque monkey model of brain and spinal cord injury and neural disorders.
+Macaque monkeys are suitable for the purpose of our study, because they have similar neural systems and body plants to humans.
 In our laboratory, the PhD students are trained to acquire the disciplines and techniques as neurophysiologists and skills to communicate with scientists from other disciplines at a global scale.

-During recovery from partial spinal cord injury, the nucleus accumbens (NAc) facilitates the activity of motor cortex (M1) and contribute to recovery of dexterous hand movements (Sawada et al. Science,2019)
+During the recovery from spinal cord injury, the nucleus accumbens (NAc) facilitates the activity of motor cortex (M1) and contribute to recovery of dexterous hand movements (Sawada et al. Science,2019)

 - Sawada M, Kato K, Kunieda T, Mikuni N, Miyamoto S, Onoe H, Isa T, Nishimura Y (2015) Function of nucleus accumbens in motor control during recovery after spinal cord injury.
 Science, 350: 98-101